thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/The_Mind_Arts/Obfuscomency.md

 ---
+collection: Harrypedia
-title: "The Mind Arts: Obfuscomency"
+title: The Mind Arts: Obfuscomency
 ---

 This hypothetical mental defense consists of carefully arranging true and false